 JSR LEAD is the Reynolds student leadership development program.
 Launched in 2008, the program enrolls 20 students in the fall and spring semesters to develop the tools needed to work as effective leaders.

 Phi Theta Kappa is an international honor society for two-year colleges.
 The purpose of Phi Theta Kappa shall be to recognize and encourage scholarship among two-year college students.
 To achieve this purpose, Phi Theta Kappa shall provide opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence.

 Student Ambassadors serve the Reynolds community in a number of ways.
-The primary duty of Student Ambassadors is serving our new students at all summer SOAR (Student Orientation and Registration) sessions at the Downtown, Parham Road, and Goochland campuses, where they help students create a fall schedule, conduct campus tours, and assist faculty and staff with the overall program.
-In the fall and spring semesters, Ambassadors aid current students by assisting with the information and welcome tables at the beginning of each semester, host campus-wide events at the direction of the President's Office, and help the Office of Outreach & Recruitment with campus tours for prospective students.
-Each Ambassador serves for three semesters: summer, fall and spring.
-For their time and work, Ambassadors receive an hourly wage.
+The primary duty of Student Ambassadors is serving our new students at all summer SOAR (Student Orientation and Registration) sessions at the Downtown, Parham Road, and Goochland campuses, where they welcome new students to Reynolds, help students create a class schedule, conduct campus tours and assist faculty and staff with the overall program.
+Ambassadors also assist with the information and welcome tables at the beginning of each semester, host campus-wide events at the direction of the President's Office, and help with college open house events.

 We have hired ambassadors for the summer of 2020.
 Please check back in the fall when we plan to recruit more student ambassadors.

 Contact Katelyn Eden at firstname.lastname@example.org or 804-523-5369.